-All notices are sent out via email and TeamPages according to the email addresses you provided upon registration.
+All notices are sent out via email using to email addresses you provide upon registration.
 It is your responsibility to keep us informed of any changes to your email.
-(You will be invited to join TeamPages, a mobile-friendly sports website used by the Lower Mainland Water Polo League to share information about league games; Vipers also uses it to share information about practices and scrimmages.)

-If you change your email or are having problems with TeamPages, please contact the Vipers registrar: firstname.lastname@example.org
+If you change your email or are not receiving notifications, please contact the Vipers registrar: [email protected]

 As long as your child is comfortable in the water, they can join the Minis program.
 Please note that Minis does not replace formal lessons; we strongly encourage you to continue your child’s swimming lessons.
 They will improve more quickly if you do.
 If your child can swim 25 meters unassisted, and they are 8 years old or older, we will encourage them to join the Junior Development program.